-Spring is always a time of rebirth, and never more so than in 2021.
-With more shots in arms and a year's worth of practice with safety precautions, the time is right for a spring getaway to Athens, Georgia.
+Spring is always a time of rebirth, and never more so than in 2022.
+The time is right for a spring getaway to Athens, Georgia.
 There are plenty of things to do in Athens this spring!
-It's the best time of year for outdoor Athventures like nature walks, patio dining, beer gardens and just enjoying one another's company along with the wonderful weather.
+It's the best time of year for outdoor Athventures like nature walks, patio dining, the new Athens Beer Trail and just enjoying one another's company along with the wonderful weather.

 1. Head to the State Botanical Garden of Georgia

 The State Botanical Garden of Georgia is worth a trip to Athens, all on its own.
 The Garden is a 313-acre preserve with plenty of attractions and activities to capture the imagination of all ages.

 - There are over five miles of trails for exploring, including a new ADA-accessible trail to the river.

 - Themed gardens tell the stories of plants throughout Georgia's history, plants that grow around the world at the same latitude, and more.